fizyk/fzBlameablePlugin/README.markdown

 and two relations between your model, and sfGuardUser.
 By default, both created and updated fields and relations will be enabled allowing null values.

-These are default settings for columns fzBlameable, you don't have to write them unless you want to change it!
+These are default settings for columns fzBlameable, you don't have to write them unless you want to change them!

     MyModel:
       actAs: